The Cunard steamship company was founded in 1840,

 charge upon the whole of the company's ships.

-b, To secure the charge by a Trust Deed and by mortgages on
+b, To secure the charge by a Trust Deed and by mortgages on the

-and the two fast steamers.
+the two fast steamers.

-c, The loan to be advanced to the company by instalments on
+c, The loan to be advanced to the company by instalments on the

 d, The loan to carry interest as to one half from the date on which

-the first of the two fast steamers sails on her first voyage and as
+the first of the two fast steamers sails on her first voyage and as to

-sails on her first voyage.
+on her first voyage.

 e, The interest payable by the company on so much of the loan as